r1q/aceList/README.md

 ## Getting Started
 - Download the archive, extract it
-- Edit `./aceListConfig.php` and make required changes (Admin Password, Language etc)
+- Edit `./aceListConfig.php` and make required changes - Admin Password, Language etc.
-- Edit `index.php` to make it your own
+- Edit `index.php` to make it your own (optional)
-- If required, edit `./aceList/locale/{lang}.php` to change UI messages
+- If required, edit `./aceList/locale/{lang}.php` to change UI messages (optional)
 - Upload all files to your server and make sure the db file is writable (default: `aceListSubscribers.db`)

 ## Admin